gitkraken/gitkraken-client-docs/gitkraken-client/team-view.md

 ---

 title: Team View
-description: Working with the Team View in GitKraken Client.
+description: Working with the Team View in GitKraken Desktop.
 taxonomy:
     category: gitkraken-client